Before I dive into helping you select a foam roller I want to address the main two reasons why you should be using a foam roller.

 2) How long have you been foam rolling for?

 Although it varies from person to person, if you’ve just started using a foam roller chances are it hurts like hell.
 If you fall under this category you can start with a standard EPE foam roller.
 These aren’t very dense and will start to break down scar tissue and lengthen your muscles.
-As your scar tissue breaks down so will your EPE foam roller at which time you can opt to upgrade to a superior foam roller such as a Rumbleroller or the Triggerpoint 2.0 Grid.
+As your scar tissue breaks down so will your EPE foam roller at which time you can opt to upgrade to a superior foam roller such as a Rumble Roller or the Grid 2.0.

 3) What area are you planning on foam rolling?